Repair Nodes¶

 To simplify the demonstration, this not only sets up the starting topology of

-• one domain “lostDomain” that is about to become permanently unavailable leaving “participant1” and “participant2” unable to continue executing workflows,
+- one sync domain “lostDomain” that is about to become permanently unavailable leaving “participant1” and “participant2” unable to continue executing workflows,

 but also already includes the ingredients needed to recover:

-• The setup includes “newDomain” that we will rely on as a replacement domain, and
+- The setup includes “newDomain” that we will rely on as a replacement sync domain, and

-In practice you would only add the new domain once you have the need to recover from domain loss and also only then enable the repair commands.
+In practice you would only add the new sync domain once you need to recover from sync domain loss and also only then enable the repair commands.

-We simulate “lostDomain” permanently disappearing by stopping the domain and never bringing it up again to emphasize the point that the participants no longer have access to any state from domain1.
-We also disconnect “participant1” and “participant2” from “lostDomain” to reflect that the participants have “given up” on the domain and recognize the need for a replacement for business continuity.
-The fact that we disconnect the participants “at the same time” is somewhat artificial as in practice the participants might have lost connectivity to the domain at different times (more on reconciling contracts below).
+We simulate “lostDomain” permanently disappearing by stopping the sync domain and never bringing it up again to emphasize the point that the participants no longer have access to any state from the sync domain.
+We also disconnect “participant1” and “participant2” from “lostDomain” to reflect that the participants have “given up” on the sync domain and recognize the need for a replacement for business continuity.
+The fact that we disconnect the participants “at the same time” is somewhat artificial as in practice the participants might have lost connectivity to the sync domain at different times (more on reconciling contracts below).

 lostDomain.stop()